Amy Parsons killed after fight over fiance's fetish and her affair, court hears

 She suffered severe facial, skull and jaw fractures and brain injuries consistent with bruising to the brain, but she was still breathing.

 The defendant then put on the alarm, locked the flat and left.
-It took the woman 30 minutes to die, the court heard.
+It took the woman half an hour to die, the court heard.

 “The evidence suggests she was still alive in the minutes that followed the defendant’s blows.
 He must have realised that she was still alive.
 He fled from the scene,” Mr Patterson said.